bmbruno/SitecoreSpark.SitecorePublishReportingKit/README.md

 SPRK is installed via a Sitecore package zip file.
 Install the package "Sitecore Publish Reporting Kit 1.5.0.zip" in the instance of Sitecore that handles content publishing.
 This is most likely your content management instance.

 #### 2. Configuration ####

+**For Sitecore 9.1 and up**: if you're using Sitecore 9.1 or greater with _Identity Server_, you will neeed to enable the following configuration file (change the `.disabled` extension):

+`/App_Config/Include/SitecoreSpark/SPRK/SitecoreSpark.SPRK.IdentityServer.config.disabled`

 After installing the package, open the following configuration file and be sure it is configured for your environment: